MasonFloodHazardsResearchLab/iFloodWebsite/README.md

 There are two separate S3 buckets.
 Bucket `gmu-iflood-data` is where forecast data is uploaded.
 Bucket `gmu-iflood-interface` hosts the front end website which makes AJAX calls to the data bucket.

+Alerts are handled through AWS API Gateway, which calls a collection of Lambda functions.
+The source for these functions can be found in `/lambda`, but if you make any changes to them you'll need to update the version in AWS as well.

 ### How to update
 In order to make changes to the site, you'll first need to install harp (`npm install -g harp`) and set up the [AWS CLI](https://aws.amazon.com/cli/).
 Best practice would be to set up a